DigiLive/jQuery-Merge-for-php-diff/readme.md

 and the full content of the compared files as a line-by-line array.

 I use something like this on the server side.
-Also have a look at [the php-diff examples](https://github.com/chrisboulton/php-diff/tree/master/example).
+Also have a look at the [the php-diff examples](https://github.com/chrisboulton/php-diff/tree/master/example).
 ```php
 $left = explode("\n", preg_replace('/\r\n|\r/', "\n", $THECONTENTOFFILE_A));
 $right = explode("\n", preg_replace('/\r\n|\r/', "\n", $THECONTENTOFFILE_B));